 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
-Steele or Steele may place antibiotic fibers in the periodontal pockets after scaling and planing.
+Cima or Cima may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
-Steele or Steele to thoroughly remove plaque and tartar.
+Cima or Cima to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 Benefits of Treatment

 If treatment is successful, scaling and planing may have many periodontal benefits.
 One is that it can help prevent disease.
 Research has proven that bacteria from periodontal infections can travel through the blood stream and affect other areas of the body, sometimes causing heart and respiratory diseases.
 Scaling and root planing remove bacteria that cause these conditions.